calvinhendriks/MKW-LAN-Brainslug/README.md

 | console-sd.mod    | creates a log file on root of sd.                                                                                                                                                                                  |
 | gct.mod           | To load cheat codes

 The problem with Emvolution is that it does not support patched main.dol files.
 Custom distributions often patch main.dol to load le-code.bin.
 This is where the KamekLoader comes in.
-KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load le-code.bin In variety pack, E/J/P/K.bin also adds other functionality to the game
+KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load le-code.bin
+In variety pack, E/J/P/K.bin also adds other functionality to the game.
+Custom Distributions also often patch main.dol files to include cheat codes into their games.
+These cheats can be loaded by using the gct.mod Brainslug module.

 ## Instructions:
-- Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun \
+- Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun
-- Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes \
+- Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes
-- place the files in /root_SD on the root of your SD card \
+- place the files in /root_SD on the root of your SD card
-- Load a vanilla mario kart wii through USB-loader GX \
+- Load a vanilla mario kart wii through USB-loader GX
 - Select options and set alternate dol to "load from USB/SD"